Vietnoirien/AI_Moderator/README.md

 2. **Access the web interface at [http://localhost:5000](http://localhost:5000).**

 3. **From the web interface, you can:**
-    - Start the Discord bot
+    - View moderated users.

-    - View moderated messages, moderations, and sanctions
+    - View moderated user's messages, moderations, and sanctions.

+    - User's analysis using a "psychotherapist_agent".

-    - Manage the application
+    - Manage AI models

-4. **On the Discord server, users can interact with the bot using various commands (e.g., `/chat`, `/help`, `/about`).**
+4. **On the Discord server, users can interact with the bot by mentioning it or using various commands (e.g., `/search`, `/help`, `/about`).**

 5. **The bot will automatically moderate user messages, inspect their content, and propose sanctions if necessary.**

-6. **Moderated messages, moderations, and sanctions will be stored in the SQLite database and displayed in the web interface.**
+6. **Moderated user's messages, moderations, and sanctions will be stored in the SQLite database and displayed in the flask API.**

 ## Contributing